olawuyio/snake290/README.md

 ```
 python src/snake_game.py
 ```
-## How To Play
+## Game Control
-1. Using "W", "A", "S", "D" to move the direction the snake is moving to.
+1. Using "W", "A", "S", "D" or the arrow keys to move the direction the snake is moving to.
 "W" to move up, "A" to move to the left, "S" to move down, and "D" to move to the right.
 2. Control the snake to avoid touching the wall or the snake's body with it's head.
+The game will terminate if the head make contact with its body or the wall.
-3. Control the snake to consume the food to gain score.
+3. The main goal of this game is to control the snake to consume the food to gain score, the snake will grow larger.
+4. Click the exit button to directly exit the game.
 ## Libraries

 The list of libraries used are found in the requirements.txt file on the root directory.